 How many grams of protein does this chocolate mousse have?

 It depends on the type of yogurt you're using as well as the protein powder you've selected.
+It will be around 35-45 grams of protein on average.
 I use Siggi's non-fat Skyr and this easy to digest chocolate protein powder from TumLove which equates to around 43 grams of protein per serving of this protein mousse.
 If you'd like to try TumLove you can use code KIMBERLY15 to save 15% off of your first order.

 What should the texture be like?